 In some parts of the world, these Vietnamese fresh spring rolls are also called Salad Rolls and Summer Rolls.

 With some twists or adjustments, Vietnamese food can be keto-friendly.

 Here are a few things you need to remember about Vietnamese food:

-- Vietnamese Rice Paper Spring Roll Wrappers – The Vietnamese rice paper spring roll wrapper does not have a lot of carbs, but still too many carbs for those on a keto diet.
+- Vietnamese Rice Paper Spring Roll Wrappers – The rice paper spring roll wrapper does not have a lot of carbs but it still has too many carbs for those on a keto diet.
 Two pieces of Vietnamese rice paper spring rolls wrappers have about 17 grams of carbohydrates.
 One piece of the Vietnamese rice paper spring roll wrapper has about 8.5 grams of carbohydrates.
 If you eat several fresh spring rolls, these carbohydrates will add up fast.
 Instead of Vietnamese Rice Paper, you can use lettuce and do a lettuce wrap fresh spring roll.

-- Soya Sauce – Some people use soya sauce on a keto diet, and others do not; if you do not want to use soya sauce, you can use coconut aminos or liquid animals.
+- Soya Sauce – Some people use soya sauce on a keto diet, and others do not; if you do not want to use soya sauce, you can use coconut amino or liquid animals.
 I have used Braggs liquid amino and can hardly tell the difference in not using soya sauce.

 About This Keto-Friendly Vietnamese Fresh Spring Roll Recipe

 Once you have the basics of making Keto-friendly Vietnamese fresh spring rolls, there are a lot of varieties you can use to make the Vietnamese lettuce wrap keto-friendly spring roll.